ubahmapk/ynab-format-csv/README.md

-# YNAB CSV Import
+# YNAB Format CSV

-Python script to prepare a CSV file for import into YNAB
+Python script to format a CSV transaction file for import into YNAB

 ## Usage

 ```
-Usage: ynab-csv-import [OPTIONS]
+Usage: ynab-format-csv [OPTIONS]

-  Python script to prepare a CSV transaction file for import into YNAB
+  Python script to format a CSV transaction file for import into YNAB

 Options:
   -h, --help         Show this message and exit.